Climbing to the Top of the ATLAS 13 TeV data: Top-quark mass

 \section{Top-quark mass}

-The large value of its mass, $m_t$, is probably the most peculiar property of the top quark.
-It is close to the electroweak scale and thus plays an important role in much of the dynamics of elementary particles via loop diagrams.
+The large value of its mass, $m_t$, is probably the most distinctive property of the top quark.
+It is close to the electroweak scale and thus plays an important role in the dynamics of other elementary particles via loop diagrams.
 In particular, it significantly affects the radiative corrections to both the Higgs boson's mass and the $W$ boson's mass, providing a relationship that can be used for precision tests of the consistency of the SM~\cite{PhysRevD.98.030001}.

 Measurements of the top-quark mass are typically categorised into two families, often called \enquote{direct} and \enquote{indirect} measurements.
 Measurements relying on the reconstruction of the decay products of the top quark, building partial or total invariant-mass observables, are usually assigned to the first category, and are therefore sometimes referred to as \enquote{measurements from decay}.
 In contrast, extractions from total or differential cross-section measurements, relying on the dependence of theoretical predictions on the $m_t$ parameter in the SM Lagrangian, belong to the second category, also referred to as \enquote{measurements from production}.
 The direct measurements typically have smaller uncertainties but inevitably rely on predictions from MC generators to relate the considered observable to a top-quark mass value.
 Interpreting these measurements in a well-defined renormalisation scheme is subject to additional uncertainties that are challenging to evaluate~\cite{Hoang:2020iah,ATLAS:2021urs}.
 In addition, the most precise direct top-quark mass measurements are affected by the relatively large uncertainties in the measurement of hadronic jet energies~\cite{TOPQ-2017-03, CMS-TOP-14-022, 1608.01881}.
 Alternatively, indirect measurements can be interpreted in a theoretically cleaner way, but are often affected by even larger uncertainties of both experimental and theoretical nature.